fan-zhang-sv/fan-zhang-sv/README.md

 My name is Felix Zhang. 👦🏻 🌈

-I obtained my Bachelor degree in Electrical Engineering at South China University of Technology, Guangzhou, China 🇨🇳
-and am a current grad student at Northeastern University, Silicon Valley campus 🇺🇸, studying Computer Software Engineering. 🏫

-I am currently in love with mobile 📱 ⌚️ and front-end 🖥 engineering.
-(SwiftUI & React rock!) 🔥
+I do mobile 📱 ⌚️ and front-end 🖥 engineering.
+(I mostly use SwiftUI & React)

 ### Find me on 📱